The Founder’s Field Guide for Navigating This Crisis

 [Cross post from First Round Review]

 Leading a startup has always been challenging, even under the best conditions.
-Founders need to quickly master a tremendous range of skills, from building a fantastic and nailing go-to-market efforts to raising money and managing a board, all while figuring out hiring, culture and compensation.
+Founders need to quickly master a tremendous range of skills, from building a fantastic product and nailing go-to-market efforts to raising money and managing a board, all while figuring out hiring, culture and compensation.
 Starting a company is also a lonely endeavor, one that forces founders to make difficult decisions every day with imperfect information.
 While triaging these challenges, eventually every founder runs headfirst into a problem they haven’t seen before, the kind that leaves them unsure of where to start.

 Today, we’re decidedly not operating in the best of conditions.
-With a that’s more cloudy than clear, the dynamics founders face are magnified many times over and playing out simultaneously — at warp speed.
+With a future that’s more cloudy than clear, the dynamics founders face are magnified many times over and playing out simultaneously — at warp speed.
 Whatever tactics and strategies were working in January 2020, chances are they’re not as effective now.

 Read This Next